geoff-project/coi/docs/tutorials/packaging.rst

     $ pip install .  # "." means "the current directory".

-Once this is done, your package is installed in your environment and can be imported by other packages without any path hackery:
+Once this is done, your package is installed in your venv and can be imported by other packages *without* any path hackery:

 .. code-block:: python